-In the 2024 Noto Peninsula earthquake (M7.6), many road bridges were damaged due to strong motion and ground deformation.
+In the 2024 Noto Peninsula earthquake (M7.6), many road bridges and their abutment approach were damaged due to its intense ground motion, which was found comparable to the current design spectra.
 The Public Works Research Institute (PWRI) and the National Institute for Land and Infrastructure Management (NILIM) jointly investigated the damage to road structures, including 135 road bridges, as of March 2024.
-No major structural damage was found on 45 bridges that were designed according to design standards after the 1995 Kobe earthquake, which require bridges to withstand an M7 shallow earthquake directly below them, while 6 bridges suffered major structural damage on 91 bridges that were designed under the pre-1995 design standards.
+No major structural damage was found on 44 bridges that were designed according to design standards after the 1995 Kobe earthquake, which require bridges to withstand an M7 shallow earthquake directly below them, while 6 bridges suffered major structural damage among 91 bridges designed under pre-1995 design standards.

 - Improve the design items and contents in order to realize a damage pattern that enables rapid emergency restoration even in cases where no specific external force can be assumed.